continued from previous page

 Or maybe it could be a speaker who came across as more energetic, experienced, and authoritative.
 Either way, it boils down to selling.

-I learned this the hard way before I started figuring our what was going on.
+I learned this the costly way before I started figuring our what was going on.
 I’ve had excellent conversations with event planners.
 I remember expecting to hear from them and to this day, I’m still waiting.

 When you get on the phone with the event planner or decision maker she has to know your value and the benefits of having you address her audience.
 She has to know why no one else will do and most importantly, she has to know that you will make her look good.